newcoder171/my_emunarable_ruby/readme.md

-Bubble Sort
+Enumerable

-This is an implementation of the Enumerable module in ruby that can be used to work arrays.
+This is a custom written version of the Ruby Enumerable module

 Contributors
 1. Elvis Mumani    :@mumani